grafana/tanka/README.md

   they will be applied and `tk apply` makes sure you always select the correct cluster.
 Stop guessing and make sure it's all good.
-- **:rocket: Used in production**: While still a very young project, Tanka is used internally at Grafana Labs for all our Kubernetes configuration needs.
+- **:rocket: Used in production**: While still a very young project, Tanka is used internally at Grafana Labs for all of their Kubernetes configuration needs.
 - **:heart: Fully open source**: This is an open-source project.
 It is free as in beer and as in speech and this will never change.